apache/incubator-devlake-website/community/make-contribution/sign-icla-guide.md

 > To be noticed:
 >
-> - Leave a space between family name and last name, remember capitalize the first letter, please write family name at first.
+> - Leave a space between the family name and last name.
+Remember to capitalize the first letter; please write the family name first.
 Leave the public name empty or add a name with more than a single word; this is not an id
 > - Include your complete postal address where you receive postal mail, not a conference room or corporate address
 > - If you sign with a gpg signature, be sure that the email in the public key matches the email on the form
 > - Preferred Apache id(s) is a required field for committers.

 ![](/img/Icla/write_info.png)

-**4. The signature at the bottom of the document: Apache only accept hand-written signature or gpg signature, here we suggest choosing hand-written way.
-Print the document and sign your name on the paper, or use electric pen.**
+**4. The signature at the bottom of the document: Apache only accepts hand-written signatures or gpg signatures; here, we suggest choosing a hand-written way.
+Print the document and sign your name on the paper, or use an electric pen .**

 ![](/img/Icla/sign.png)